 POWER BAR & CLIF BAR

 Power Bar, was started in 1986 by a marathoner, who said, “I’m creating the perfect energy bar, to help athletes survive long-distance events without running out of glycogen.”
 Though it had three times as much sugar (21 g.) as protein (7 g.), it sounded like something to boost deadlifts.
-Power Bar would later make higher protein (20 g.), lower sugar (12 g.) bars.
+Power Bar would later make higher protein (20 g.), lower sugar (12 g.) bars, though that ratio is still not ideal.

 MODERN PROTEIN BARS